lsms-worldbank/adodown/src/vignettes/mdhlp-syntax.md

 (commonly referred to as a code block) will be formatted using the `{input}` tag.
-Any text following on the same line as ```` ``` ```` will be ignored when rendering the Stata help files.
+Any text following on the same line as ```` ``` ```` will be ignored when converting to Stata help files.
 Code blocks are suitable for longer examples of code.

 The initial ```` ``` ```` will be replaced with the `{input}` tag,